 Signs & Symptoms

 Spice is known to induce euphoria, calmness, and relaxation; however, the side effects experienced are part of the package and can often be easily spotted in someone using the drug.
-Here are some signs of possible Spice abuse:
+Here are some signs of possible Spice abuse causes these types of symptoms:

 - Fast heartbeat